Kalium Lakes Beyondie SOP

 The Value NAIF Brings

 NAIF has approved the provision of a $48m Infrastructure Development Facility and a Project Development Facility of up to $26m.
+On 26 August 2021 the NAIF Board made an Investment Decision to offer an additional Financing Mechanism of $10 million to support the Beyondie Sulphate of Potash Project.

 The NAIF loan approval was a major milestone for the Beyondie SOP Project.
 It: